montagejs/frb/README.md

 -   An "only" function call observes the only value of the input values, if there is only one such value.
 If there are none or more than one, the only function emits undefined.
+-   A "one" function call observes one of the values from a collection, if there is one.
+Otherwise it is undefined.
+The collection is at liberty to determine whatever value it can most quickly and sensibly provide.
 -   A "round" function call observes the nearest integer to the input value, rounding `0.5` toward infinity.
 -   A "floor" function call observes the nearest integer to the input